Is Quinoa Keto Friendly? What are the Alternatives?

 Is Quinoa Keto Friendly?

-Quinoa resembles rice and other grains, but it’s actually a pseudo-cereal.
+Quinoa resembles rice and other grains, but it’s a pseudo-cereal.
 It’s also similar to rice in that there are dozens of different quinoa types, each having different qualities.

 Quinoa is an exceptional alternative to bulky grains, but it’s not a seed and is in the same family as beetroots.